Web3WizardZ/Web3WizardZ/README.md

 Hey there!
 I'm Web3WizardZ a crypto degen.
 Let's build the future of finance together! 🚀🚀🚀🚀🚀

-I'm here to add to the scroll 📜
+I'm here to build on the scroll 📜

 🛠️ Current Project: RemitEase